 What is Stack Ranking?

 Stack ranking is a system to evaluate employees according to their performances.
 The sorting process is usually in ascending performance order.
-The main reason behind this sorting is really simple: to determine the high achievers, the mid performers and the loungers.
+The main reason behind this sorting is really simple: to determine the high achievers, the mid-performers, and the loungers.

 Let’s say that our employees’ performances follow a normal distribution which you can see on the vitality curve above.
-The x axis of the graph simply reveals the names of the team members.
+The x-axis of the graph simply reveals the names of the team members.
 They are sorted according to the ascending performance values.
 We may see the high achievers on the right side of the graph while the underperformers will be on the left side.
-One company may say that the proportion of the high achievers is the 10% on the right.
+One company may say that the proportion of the high achievers is 10% on the right.
 The low performers may create the 10% area on the left.
 The remaining area belongs to the mid-performers.

 Although the percentages might change according to the company, the main logic is to see the value that the employees add to the corporation.
-In these terms, the managers might see which employee is more valuable to them and who are not.
+In these terms, the managers might see which employee is more valuable to them and who is not.

 Stack Ranking Examples